Carwyn Tuipulotu

-Carwyn Tuipulotu (born 28 September 2001) is a Welsh rugby union player, currently playing for United Rugby Championship and European Rugby Champions Cup side Scarlets.
-His preferred position is flanker or number 8.
+Carwyn Tuipulotu (born 28 September 2001) is a Welsh professional rugby union player, who plays Flanker and Number 8 for Top 14 side Section Paloise.

-Professional career
+Club career

+Youth rugby

 Tuipulotu was part of the Newcastle Falcons academy, and was part of the Welsh Exiles, leading to a contract with the Scarlets academy.

+Scarlets

 Tuipulotu was named in the Scarlets first-team squad for the 2020–21 Pro14 season.
-He was first called into the Scarlets matchday squad for a pre-season friendly against their rivals, the Ospreys, on 25 September 2020, and he did come off the bench.
+He was first called into the Scarlets matchday squad for a pre-season friendly against their rivals, the Ospreys, on 25 September 2020.
 He made his debut in the rearranged Round 8 match of the 2020–21 Pro14 against Leinster.
 Tuipulotu signed his first professional contract with the Scarlets in February 2021, tying him to the region for the next four years.

-Tuipulotu represented Wales U20 in the 2021 Six Nations Under 20s Championship.

 On 26 March 2022, Tuipulotu scored his first try for the Scarlets, in a 41–24 win over Zebre.
 He scored another try in a friendly against the Saracens on 10 March 2023.

+Tuipulotu played for Llanelli RFC until the side was disbanded, and later featured for Carmarthen Quins RFC in Super Rygbi Cymru.

+Saracens

+On 24 January 2025, Tuipulotu joined Saracens as short term injury cover.
+He made his debut on 1 February 2025 in a Premiership Rugby Cup fixture against Ealing Trailfinders, scoring a try in the loss.

+Section Paloise

+On 10 February 2025, Tuipulotu returned from his short-term loan with Saracens and joined Top 14 side Section Paloise initially on an injury cover basis with immediate effect.

+International career

+Wales U20

+Previously involved with Wales U16 and U18, Tuipulotu represented Wales U20 in the 2021 Six Nations Under 20s Championship.

 Personal life

-Tuipulotu is the son of former Tonga international Katilimoni Tuipulotu, who earned 16 caps between 1994 and 2001, and played in Wales for Ebbw Vale RFC, Dunvant RFC and Neath RFC during his career.
+Tuipulotu is the son of former Tonga international Kati Tuipulotu, who earned 16 caps between 1994 and 2001, and played in Wales for Ebbw Vale RFC, Dunvant RFC and Neath RFC during his career.
 Tuipulotu is also a cousin of England internationals Mako and Billy Vunipola, Wales international number 8 Taulupe Faletau and Wales Women’s international Sisilia Tuipulotu.

 The family moved to England in 2005, as Kati worked as a player-coach for New Brighton RFC.
 While in England, Tuipulotu attended Sedbergh School.
 Tuipulotu studied philosophy at Swansea University.

+He is in a relationship with Irish rugby player Leah Tarpey.